deephyper/benchmark/lib/PINNBench/README.md

 - [x] `lc_valid_loss`: Same as `lc_train_X` but for validation data.
 - [x] `duration_batch_inference`: average inference time for a single data point.

 ### Other details

 #### Supported datasets

-The current available dataset for is `2D_diff-react_NA_NA`.
+The currently available dataset is `2D_diff-react_NA_NA`.
 The rest datasets from PDEBench (see [list](https://github.com/iamyixuan/PDEBench-DH/tree/main/pdebench/data_download) )will be supported in the future.

 #### Supported hyperparameters

 - [x] `num_layers`: number of layers (or other building blocks) in the network.
 - [x] `lr`: learning rate for the optimizer.
 - [x] `num_neurons`: number of neurons per layer.